aecheverrir/sakana/README.md

 - Clone this repo to your local machine using git typing this in your cosole: `git clone https://github.com/aecheverrir/sakana.git`

+## Testing

+In order to run testing go to the projects main folder with: `cd sakana` and then run the following command: meteor test --driver-package cultofcoders:mocha --port 3100

 ---

 ## Team